ToogaInc/ToogaBooga/README.md

 - Lots of refactoring needs to be done (i.e. the codebase is very messy).
 - The documentation (including setup guide) is very incomplete.
 - I did not set up a testing suite or configure ESLint yet.
-- The project's name is a **placeholder** since I'm not creative enough to come up with a name.

 It is in your best interest to not use this bot in its current state.
 More work will be done to fix the bugs and refactor the codebase.
 Once the bot is sufficiently cleaned/fixed up, a public invite link will be available.